HTTPArchive/almanac.httparchive.org/src/content/en/2020/caching.md

 queries: 20_Caching
 featured_quote: Caching provides a significant performance benefit by avoiding costly network requests - it helps both end users (they get their web pages quickly) and the companies serving web pages (reducing the load on their servers).
 Caching really is a win-win!
 featured_stat_1: 25.6%
-featured_stat_label_1: Percentage of HTTP responses don't include any caching information, which means they're probably being cached wrongly
+featured_stat_label_1: HTTP responses with no caching information
 featured_stat_2: 21.4%
-featured_stat_label_2: Percentage of responses that aren't using revalidation, resulting in wasted bandwidth and increased latency
+featured_stat_label_2: Responses that cannot be revalidated
-featured_stat_3: 78.6%
+featured_stat_3: 21.3%
-featured_stat_label_3: Percentage of sites could save up to 2MB of bandwidth by improving their caching policy
+featured_stat_label_3: Sites that could save over 2MB on repeat visits with better caching
 unedited: true
 ---